click for larger |

 In separate cases of haunting, it is well known that multiple witnesses occasionally report

 seeing the same ghosts repeatedly walking the same paths over and over again.
-T
+This leads

 have to assume it is possible.
 If ghosts from the past, who possibly haunt these trails, are